Back in January 2012, search marketing firm Catalyst confirmed the classic SEO theory that rich snippet does indeed increase CTR and traffic.

 - Click “Verify by signing in at yahoo.com” – This will show up on the next page.

-- Enter your Yahoo! email address and password – When the Yahoo! sign-in box appears, drop in your information and click “Sign in.”
+- Enter your Yahoo! email address and password – When the Yahoo! sign-in box appears, enter your information and click “Sign in.”

 - Click “Agree” – When the screen asks you to allow Google to use your Yahoo!
-ID to share your info and you want to continue, click “Agree.”
+ID to share your info and to continue, click “Agree.”

-That’ll give you access to Google+, and then verify your email address.
+That’ll give you access to Google+.
+You can then verify your email address.

 Create a byline for each post on your website